Astrames/kissmanga-downloader/README.md

-  -e END, --end END     Final chapter number to download, included --pdf                 Generate a PDF file for each chapter --pdfseries           Generate a huge PDF file with all chapters --pagezero            Create title page for each chapter --ow                  Overwrite existing PDF files
+  -e END, --end END     Final chapter number to download, included --pdf                 Generate a PDF file for each chapter --pdfseries           Generate a huge PDF file with all chapters --chapter_page        Create title page for each chapter --delay DELAY         Add a delay (in seconds) between page downloads to
+                        avoid overloading the server --ow                  Overwrite existing PDF files
 ```